 Some members proposed that this Article should read: "The Executive Authorities of the HKSAR shall abide by the law and shall be accountable to the legislature.
-The Executive Authorities shall: (1) implement the laws which take effect after having been passed by the legislature; (2) submit periodic reports to the legislature; (3) be subject to monitoring by the legislature; (4) answer queries from members of the legislature and respond to and assist in investigations by the legislature on special issues; and (5) seek the approval of the legislature on matters of taxation and public expenditure, and be subject to monitoring by the legislature on the use of public expenditure."
+The Executive Authorities shall: (1) implement the laws which take effect after having been passed by (2) submit periodic reports to legislature: the legislature: (3) be subject to monitoring by (4) answer queries from members of legislature: legislature and respond to and assist in investigations by the legislature on special issues; and (5) seek the approval of the legislature on matters of taxation and public expenditure, and be subject to monitoring by the legislature on the use of public expenditure."